 We are working to make this training available to all committees involved in assessing awards administered by the Academy.

-Our Council members and staff are encouraged to undertake cultural awareness training as provided by the Australian Institute for Aboriginal and Torres Strait Islander Studies (AIATSIS).
+Encourage our Council members and staff to undertake cultural awareness training as provided by the Australian Institute for Aboriginal and Torres Strait Islander Studies (AIATSIS).

 We have developed the Women in STEM Decadal Plan in collaboration with the Australian Academy of Technology and Engineering.
 The plan provides a 10-year roadmap for achieving sustained increases in women’s STEM participation and retention from school through to careers.
 The plan was launched in April 2019.

 We are developing STEM Women, a dynamic, curated online directory of Australian women working in STEM across industry and academia.
 The directory will be launched in 2019 and promoted to media outlets, STEM conference organisers and government and industry bodies to improve access to women in STEM available to provide expert commentary, speak at events, and serve on boards and committees.